MostlyFocusedMike/go-fetch/README.md

 # Go Fetch!
 ## Play fetch and find some A+ pups

-Take an api that returns a random dog picture along with a built in function that returns a random name, and create a toy app that lets you save your favorite pics.
+Take an api that returns a random dog picture along with a built in function that returns a random name, and create an app that lets you save your favorite pics.
 You should present your user with a randomly generated dog pic and name with the click of a button.
 The user can then either save that dog to their favorites or load another dog.
 Dogs saved in favorites should persist on the screen.
 Below is a simple example of what you could create.

 Heres is an example of what you might create: